Energy-Saving-Trust/Design-System/guidelines/colour.md

 ### Core colours

 Our digital colour palette extends our Core colours into a set of official swatches to allow for much richer and more refined user interfaces.
+In special circumstances, lighter tints of our colour palette may be used to increase the range of tones available.
+They should never be the dominant colour or used in isolation.
+Always start with our core colours and tonal sets before introducing tints.
+To ensure legibility, always check there is enough contrast between background tints and text colours.

 Each colour offers text contrast accessibility check.